Aaron-O-Gonzalez/Orchestration_Redshift_Warehouse/README.md

 **artists**: This dimension table is composed of artist_id, name, location, latitutde, longitude

 **time**: This dimension table is composed of timestamp, hour, day, week, month, year, weekday

+# Quality Control
+Specific to this project, the primary mode of quality control is ensuring that no tables are empty.